mikeyEcology/MLWIC/README.md

 <b>Step 4: Setup your environment for using `MLWIC`</b>\
 Run the function `setup`. `python_loc` is the location of Python 2.7 on your computer.
-On Macs, it is often in the default directory.
+On Macs, it is often in the default-you can determine the location by opening a terminal window and typing `which python`.
 This function installs necessary software including TensorFlow and several necessary Python packages.
 Running this function will take some time. \
 <i> You only need to run steps 2-4 the first time you use this package on a computer.</i>